Variations on a Fanouropita

 But of course, Max was no ordinary lost item.
 How fervent a supplication is required to recover a soul?
 This particular cake needed something extraordinary.
 Something life-giving.

 Kostas’ Yiayia never revealed to her family what that special extra ingredient was, but they knew that whatever it was, it had been undertaken with great sacrifice.
 Kostas always remembered a metallic smell lingering in the air.
 As for Yiayia, she never stepped foot in her kitchen again.
-And when Max-Hercales sauntered by, seemingly unphased by his perilous journey, she shuddered and fled the room, believing that she really had raised him from the dead.
+And whenever Max-Heracles sauntered by, seemingly unphased by his perilous journey, she shuddered and fled the room, believing that she really had raised him from the dead.

 As a child, Kostas had witnessed this miracle of baking and thought nothing of the impossibility.
 His beloved pet lab had returned!
 He naturally assumed that the newfound white ring of fur around his tail, absent before, was simply the mark where Saint Fanourios’ gentle guiding hand had pulled the dog back from the other side.